GHeinzelmann/BAT.py/README.md

 Once the equilibration simulations for all poses are finished, the user will now perform the free energy stage.
 Here, starting from the final state of the equilibrated system, BAT will reset the ligand anchor atoms and the restraints reference values for use in the free energy calculation.
 In this example we will use the DD method with restraints to obtain the binding free energies.
 For charged ligands, one should use the SDR method instead, in order to avoid artifacts arising from the periodicity of the system [1].
 Again in the program main folder, type:

-python BAT.py -i input-dd.in -s fe
+python BAT.py -i input-dd-amber.in -s fe

 For each pose or crystal structure, a folder will be created inside ./fe, and inside there will be two folders, ./rest and ./dd.
 The restraints (rest) folder contains all the simulations needed for the application/removal of restraints.
 The ./dd folder contains the coupling/decoupling of the ligand electrostatic/LJ interactions, both in the binding site and in bulk.
-A script called run-all-dd.bash, inside the ./run_files folder, can be used to run these simulatons quickly using the PBS scripts provided.
+A script called run-all-dd.bash, inside the ./run_files folder, can be used to run these simulatons quickly using the SLURMM scripts provided.
 A similar script can be written to do the same, using your particular running protocol.

 ### Analysis

 Once all of the simulations are concluded, it is time to process the output files and obtain the binding free energies.
 Here a few parameters concerning the analysis can be set in the input file, such as using TI or MBAR [9] for double decoupling, number of blocks for block data analysis, and the Gaussian weights if TI is used for double decoupling.
 Inside the main folder type:

-python BAT.py -i input-dd.in -s analysis
+python BAT.py -i input-dd-amber.in -s analysis

 You should see a ./Results directory inside each ./fe/pose folder, containing all the components and the final calculated binding free energy, located in the Results.dat file.
 This folder also contains the results for each of the chosen data blocks, which is convenient to check for convergence and fluctuations, and is also used to calculate the uncertainties.
 This fully automated procedure can be readily applied for any other ligand that binds to the second BRD4 bromodomain, and with minimal adjustments it can be extended to several other proteins.

 ### Computational cost

-The full ABFE calculation above for a single pose requires a total of 248.4 nanoseconds of simulations, which can be achieved in nearly one day using a single GTX 1070 NVIDIA GPU.
+The full ABFE calculation above for a single pose requires a total of 148.0 nanoseconds of simulations, which can be achieved in less than one day using a single GTX 1070 NVIDIA GPU.
 This time is significantly reduced when using more modern GPUs, such as the NVIDIA RTX 20 and RTX 30 series.

 The free energy simulations from BAT are separated into several independent windows, and the poses affinities are also calculated independently, which allows for trivial parallelization across multiple GPUs.
 This can reduce the time needed to fully evaluate a ligand to as little as one hour using several GTX 1070 GPUs, and much less that that if using more modern GPUs.

 ### Using the SDR method and merged restraints

 The SDR method is suitable for ligands with net charge, since it keeps the two MD topologies with the same charge during the transformations.
-To apply SDR, a few parameters have to be changed or added, which is shown in the input-sdr.in file included in this example.
+To apply SDR, a few parameters have to be changed or added, which is shown in the example-input-files/input-sdr-amber.in file.
 This input file also uses the merged components for the restraints, which are explained in detail in the User Guide.

-To apply the merged SDR method, all that is needed is to perform the free energy and analysis steps again using the input-sdr.in file.
+To apply the merged SDR method, all that is needed is to perform the free energy and analysis steps again using the input-sdr-amber.in file.
 The full DD and merged SDR methods should produce consistent results if the reference state is the same from the equilibrium stage.
-The computational cost is also similar between the two, with a total of 284 ns of simulations for the latter method.
+The computational cost is lower for this method, with a total of 100.8 ns of simulations for a single calculation.

 The user can also mix and match the separated/merged restraint components and the DD/SDR methods, for example using double decoupling with the merged restraints or the SDR method with the separated restraint components.
 Another possibility is to merge only the releasing or the attaching restraints, while keeping the others separate.